teholm/amazon-guardduty-hands-on/docs/scenario2/index.md

 	![GuardDuty Finding](images/discovery-s3-malIPcallercustom-snap.png "GuardDuty Finding")

 Just like the previous finding, you can see details about what happened and the details of the threat.
 In this specific case a ListObjects API call was run which is a data plane API event for S3, that is why this finding was separately categorized as a S3 discovery finding.
-More on S3 control plane events vs data plane events in the next section.
+More on S3 control plane events vs data plane events in the "Compromised S3 Bucket" section.

 These findings indicates that the IAM credentials (of the user you found above) are possibly compromised because API calls using those credentials are being made from an IP address on a custom threat list.